-MMAC furnishes copies of the review findings to both the Department of Mental Health and MO HealthNet.
+MMAC furnishes copies of the review findings to both Department of Mental Health and MO HealthNet.
 The DMH Office of Audit Services only performs financial audits on non-Medicaid services since the establishment of MMAC.
-The state auditor's annual Single State Audit includes a review of Medicaid waiver documentation, but is not specific to the Community Support Waiver.
+The state auditor's annual Single State Audit includes a review of Medicaid waiver Documentation, but not specific to MOCDD Waiver.